 My current KOReader layout setup displaces the luft font with the new laft font for its decreased visual page density (increased air) as my default font—the luxury of good visual acuity (knock on wood!).
 As always, YMMV :-)

-while the laft font with its single storey lower case a has quickly established itself as the ereading font—the tailed a and d adding a pleasing flair and flow to the glyph set—i recognize that i am in a minority when it comes to this single storey glyph.
+while the laft font with its single storey lower case a quickly established itself as my go to ereading font upon its introduction—the tailed a and d adding a pleasing flair and flow to the glyph set—i recognize that i am in a minority when it comes to this single storey glyph.

 This font may be found on OneDrive.